camunda-community-hub/camunda-platform-7-keycloak/README.md

 * Fixed a bug for userId's containing a plus sign.
 * Updated samples to Camunda Platform 7.18 and Keycloak >= 18
-* Provided an alternative for client side JWT authentication in Camunda Cockpit
+* Alternative for client side JWT authentication in Camunda Cockpit (incubation status)

 Changes in Version `7.17.0`